-In the Auckland region, District Court matters considered 'priority proceedings' will be conducted remotely where possible in the Criminal, Family, Youth and Civil jurisdictions.
+In the Auckland and Waikato regions, District Court matters considered 'priority proceedings' will be conducted remotely where possible in the Criminal, Family, Youth and Civil jurisdictions.
 High Court business will also be conducted remotely where possible.
 Call 0800 COURTS (0800 268 787) or contact the registry directly at Contact us if you have questions about a specific case and whether it is a ‘priority proceeding’.

 For the rest of New Zealand, courts will progressively increase their workload as local conditions and capacity allow, in line with the updated Alert Level 2 protocols (see link below).

 Court counters are closed during Alert Level 3.
-In Auckland, you can file court documents and applications and make payments online, using File & Pay(external link).
+In Auckland and Waikato courts operating under Alert Level 3 protocols, you can file court documents and applications and make payments online, using File & Pay(external link).
 Alternative methods of filing will be accepted as per judicial protocols.

 For the rest of New Zealand, court counters are open as normal in all courts under Alert Level 2, with appropriate health and safety measures in place.

-Please also refer to Courts of NZ website for further updates and specific court protocols:
+Please refer to Courts of NZ website for further updates and specific court protocols:

 Courts of New Zealand - court protocols(external link)